JordanSennett/terraform-beginner-bootcamp-2023/README.md

 If we want to have an auto approval you can use the auto approve command eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This command will destroy all resources that were created.

+you can also use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.